netdata/netdata/docs/contributing/contributing-documentation.md

 Building the documentation periodically gives you a glimpse into the final product, and is generally required if you're making changes to the table of contents.

 !!! attention ""
-    The build process has only been tested on Linux, but it should also work on OS X machines.
+    We have only tested the build process on Linux.
+Initial tests on OS X have been unsuccessful.
 Windows is fully untested at this point, but we would love to know if it works there as well!

 To build the documentation, you need `python`/`pip`, `mkdocs`, and `mkdocs-material` installed on your machine.